-Sharon and I have recently experienced this situation on two separate occasions, so I’m sharing it with everyone.
-Not knowing that this type of flight time change is possible can result in you missing your flight and needing to be rebooked on a later flight, hours to days later than you intended to travel.
+Sharon and I have experienced this situation on two separate occasions, so I’m sharing it with everyone.
+Not knowing that this type of flight change is possible can result in missing your flight and needing to be rebooked hours to days later than you intended to travel.

-For various reasons, I don’t usually like to take late flights.
+For various reasons, I don’t like to take late flights.
 There’s a whole day where a single delay can cascade through the airline schedule, throwing off multiple flights.
-However, American only has one direct flight from Orlando to New York and it leaves at 7:43 PM.
+However, at the time American only had one direct flight from Orlando to New York and it left at 7:43 PM.

 At 2:39 PM, I received the first notification from American Airlines: